 Restoring Equal Rights To LGBTQ+ Veterans

-As of June 1, 2020, the New York Division of Veteran Services is accepting applications for restoration of New York State benefits.
+As of June 1, 2020, the New York Division of Veteran Services for New York State is accepting applications for restoration of New York State benefits.
 Any individual with prior military service who was discharged under conditions that were other-than-honorable (OTH) or general under honorable conditions may apply for restoration of New York State veterans’ benefits if the discharge resulted from:

 - Sexual Orientation or Gender Identity